tuckru/VIVEK-ANAND/README.md

-## Welcome to portfolio
+<H1>Welcome to portfolio
-<h1> INTRODUCTION
+<h2> INTRODUCTION<BR>
-Myself Vivek Anand from BIRLA INSTITUTE OF TECHNOLOGY, MESRA.
+<H3>Myself Vivek Anand from BIRLA INSTITUTE OF TECHNOLOGY, MESRA.
 I worked with plunes.com which provide an online platform of doctors and lawyers.
 I worked here as a campus ambassador and as social marketing head of campus.
 Through this, I developed a good knowledge of social media marketing and working in analytical software.
 I regularly update myself with new technologies.

 ### Markdown